Rudeboiz

 Feelings Radio Project (2019 – 2023)

-Founded in 2019 by record collector and DJ Joey Modiba (aka Lirubishi) and performer-conductor Malik Ntone Edjabe (aka Hypocrite), Feelings Radio Project (FRP) was a pop-up radio and performance experiment combining music, sound-collage, improvisation and open dialogue to investigate and “get in our feelings” about a range of issues in the contemporary South African and larger global context.
+Founded in 2019 by record collector and DJ Joey Modiba (aka Lirubishi) and performer-conductor Malik Ntone Edjabe (aka Hypocrite), Feelings Radio Project (FRP) was a pop-up radio and performance experiment combining music, sound-collage, improvisation and free dialogue to investigate and “get in our feelings” about a range of issues in the contemporary South African and larger global context.
 It took the form of episodic online broadcasts, intimate musical gatherings and larger dance-oriented events.

 Rude People’s Consortium (2021 – present)